codinghim/CSE363-Cyber-Security-Attacks/project/README.md

 HIMCHAN YUN(11322206)
-Project Cover Command and control
+##Project Covert Command and control

 Commands and control which is also called as CNC or C2 is the type of attack that establishes connection between a server and a client.
-When the server sends a list of commands, commands runs covertly on client side to retrieve data.
+When the server sends a list of commands, commands run covertly on client side to retrieve data.

-2 Versions of program
+### Two Versions of program
-1) servercnc1.py and clientcnc1.py
+### 1) servercnc1.py and clientcnc1.py

     sudo python servercnc1.py -c [commands]
     sudo python clientcnc1.py